levinotik/Learn-Swift/README.md

 ```

 The return type of `dizzle` is Int.

-Review/read the Function docs on [Function Types as Parameter Types](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Functions.html#//apple_ref/doc/uid/TP40014097-CH10-ID174) *You may need to scroll down a bit to see that section*

 When you write a function, every argument or "parameter" has a *type*.